terranum-ch/ToolMap-user-doc/doc/usermanual/edition.rst

 Smooth line
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :guilabel:`Smooth line` option allows to add nodes using the Chaikin algorithm.
+The :guilabel:`Smooth line` option allows adding nodes using the Chaikin algorithm.
 A line must be selected in edition mode before applying the smoothing.
 Every application of the algorithm corresponds to an iteration of the smoothing.
 When finished, press :kbd:`Enter` to keep the changes.

 1. Select a line in edition mode